 Native American students in Arizona experience education in diverse contexts.
 Many attend schools on or near reservations with a majority of their Native American peers; others attend schools where they are part of the minority.
-To capture their unique experiences in different settings, the Arizona 2020 Annual Indian Education Report describes Native American students' educational achievements and other educational indicators based on Native American student enrollment proportions and in contrast to students in other race/ethnicity groups.
-In alignment with the National Indian Education Study (NIES) 2019, this report defines schools with ≥ 25% Native American students as high-density schools.
+To capture their unique experiences in different settings, the Arizona 2021 Annual Indian Education Report describes Native American students' educational achievements and other educational indicators based on Native American student enrollment proportions and in contrast to students in other race/ethnicity groups.
+In alignment with the National Indian Education Study (NIES) 2019, this report defines schools with ≥ 25% Native American students as high-density schools [1].
 In contrast, schools with < 25% Native American students are low-density schools.

-This report summarizes data for school year (SY) 2019-2020, fiscal year (FY) 20, and provides descriptions of what was being done to meet the needs of Arizona's Native American students.
+This report summarizes data for school year (SY) 2020-2021, fiscal year (FY) 21, and provides descriptions of what was being done to meet the needs of Arizona's Native American students.
 Note that due to the COVID-19 Pandemic, state assessments were not administered for SY20.
-When SY20 data was not available, SY19 data was used.
+Testing resumed in SY21, but had lower participation rates overall (85%) than normal (95%), with Native Americans participating at the lowest rates (57% participation in ELA, 60% participation in Math).

 Data shows that Native American students at high-density schools performed differently than those in low-density schools.
-For example, the SY19 assessment results demonstrated that the percentage of Native American students who received a passing score in English Language Arts (ELA) and Math was lower at high-density schools than those at low-density schools.
-ELA proficiency at high-density versus low-density schools was 16% and 25%, respectively.
-Math rates were 18% for high-density schools vs. 25% for low-density schools.
-(Due to the pandemic, state assessments were not administered for SY20).
+For example, the SY21 assessment results demonstrated that the percentage of Native American students who received a passing score in English Language Arts (ELA) and Math was lower at high-density schools than those at low-density schools.
+ELA proficiency at high-density versus low-density schools was 9% and 19%, respectively.
+Math rates were 5% for high-density schools vs. 13% for low-density schools.